HukovychB/TA-Project-2024/README.md

 2.
 3.

-## Dependacies
+## Dependencies
 - Streamlit: Web interface creation.
 - yfinance: Fetching financial data.
 - Pandas: Data manipulation and analysis.
+- Pandas_ta: Extension with technical analysis indicators.
+- Numpy: Array manipulation.
+- Plotly: Chart generation.
--
+- Base64: Binary-to-text encoding.

 ## License
 This project is licensed under the MIT License.
 See the [LICENCE](LICENCE.htm) file for details.

 ## Contact
-For any question and concerns, please contact us at 72617770@fsv.cuni.cz or .
+For any question and concerns, please contact us at 72617770@fsv.cuni.cz or 45673694@fsv.cuni.cz.